peterjc/MDT-INTR-EXP-MET/README.rst

 -----

-The repository https://github.com/peterjc/MDT-INTR-EXP-MET contains an "Economics Experiment" including a single-player risk assessment lottery game, and a multi-player cooperative game.
+The repository https://github.com/peterjc/MDT-INTR-EXP-MET contains an "Economics Experiment" including a single-player risk assessment lottery game based on Holt and Laury (2002), and a multi-player cooperative game.

 It was created at the `James Hutton Institute <https://hutton.ac.uk>`__, and runs within `oTree <https://www.otree.org/>`__, an open-source platform for